A New Training Method for Feedforward Neural Networks Based on Geometric Contraction Property of Activation Functions: Experiments

-\item {\it Step 4}: compute the accuracy value $C_2$ obtained with the newly proposed method and compare with accuracy value $C_1$ obtained using the classical training, see Figure \ref{fig:classification_e1}.
+$\bullet$ {\it Step 4}: compute the accuracy value $C_2$ obtained with the new proposed method and compare with accuracy value $C_1$ obtained using the classical training, see Figure \ref{fig:training_e1} (Right).
 For this configuration, LeCun et al. \cite{lecun98} report a classification error of 3.05, value which we have obtained after 47.750 epochs with classical training.
-After the same number of epochs, using the newly proposed method, we have obtain a classification error of 2.59.
+After the same number of epochs, using the new proposed method, we have obtain a classification error of 2.59 .